-This article will update you on how to create a new destination folder each time when copying files in Windows.
+This article will update you on how to create a new destination folder each time for the files you copy, while copying files in Windows.

 Why new folders each time?

-It is always advisable to multiple backups of your files.
-Data loss can happen in many ways, the most common causes are physical failure of your PC, accidental errors, theft or even natural disasters.
+It is always advisable for multiple backups of your files.
+Data loss can happen in many ways; the most common causes are physical failure of your PC, accidental errors, theft, or even natural disasters.

 Computer viruses too often delete or corrupt your data.
-Also, multiple versions of file backups are important because users might need to restore a file from different points in time.
+Also, multiple versions of file backups are essential because users might need to restore a file from different points in time.

 This is not directly possible with the Windows Xcopy tool.

 You can therefore use an alternative software, Copywhiz to do that in an easier and faster way.
 It is really straightforward and can be understood even by a beginner.

 Enhance your file-copy experience with Copywhiz as it lets you to have more flexibility & more control over the file copying and backup process.
 Here is how Copywhiz makes file copying a breeze:

 - Easily pick files by name, extension, folder etc from bunch of folders

 - Automatically organize files based on file attributes and metadata